zzt108/vectool/README.md

     *   **Selection:** Allows users to select an existing vector store from a dropdown menu.
     *   **Creation:** Enables users to create new vector stores by entering a name.
     *   **Deletion (Files):** Provides a button to delete all files associated with a selected vector store.
+    *   **Deletion (Association):** Provides a button to delete the association between folders and a selected vector store.
 *   **File Upload to Vector Stores:**
     *   **Upload/Replace:** Uploads the content of selected folders to a specified vector store.
 If a vector store with the same name already exists, all its files will be deleted and replaced with the new content.
     *   **Binary File Handling:** Identifies and uploads binary files separately, ensuring all relevant file types can be included in the vector store.
 *   **MIME Type Handling:** Utilizes MIME types to correctly identify and process different file formats.
 *   **Folder Association with Vector Stores:** Automatically saves and loads the association between selected folders and specific vector stores.
 This means when you select a vector store, the folders you previously used with it will be automatically loaded.
 This association is saved for future use in a configurable JSON file.
+The application now loads vector stores from both OpenAI and the local file, prioritizing the local file and removing any OpenAI entries that are in the file.
 *   **Export to Markdown:** Converts the content of selected folders into a single Markdown (`.md`) file.
 Folder and file names are indicated using Markdown headings (`# Folder: ...`, `## File: ...`).
     *   **Automatic Tag Generation:** If a file extension is not found in `mdTags.json`, the extension itself (without the leading dot) will be used as the code block tag in the Markdown output.
 For example, a file named `script.xyz` will have the tag `xyz` in the Markdown.
 *   **Excluding Files:** Users can configure a comma-separated list of filenames in the `app.config` to exclude them from processing.